-US Tax Rates and Brackets Explained for 2023
+US Tax Rates and Brackets Explained

 Taxes are important for any society, including the United States.
 But the US tax system can be confusing because there are many different rules to follow.
 In this article, we'll explain the basics of the US tax system.
 There are two main types of taxes in the US: federal taxes and state taxes.
 Federal taxes are collected by the government, including income taxes, payroll taxes, and estate taxes.
 State taxes are collected by individual states and include things like income taxes, property taxes, and sales taxes.

 The federal income tax is the most well-known tax.
 It's a type of tax that takes a bigger percentage of the money from people who earn more money.
 To determine how much federal income tax you owe, you need to know how much money you earned that is subject to taxes.
 To do that, you subtract any expenses you can deduct, like mortgage interest or charitable donations, from your total income.
 You can also subtract exemptions for yourself, your spouse, and your dependents.

 Once you figure out your taxable income, you can use tax brackets to figure out how much you owe.
 Tax brackets are groups of people with similar incomes who pay the same amount of taxes.
 The more money you make, the higher your tax rate is.
 Remember that there are other taxes besides the federal income tax, like payroll taxes and estate taxes.
 These taxes help pay for things like Social Security and Medicare.
 There are also different state and local taxes, depending on where you live.
 Now that you know the basics, we'll go into more detail about the federal income tax.

 Income tax is a tax on the income that an individual or business earns.
 The United States has a progressive income tax system, which means that people who earn more money generally pay a higher percentage of their income in taxes.
 To calculate federal income tax, you first need to determine your taxable income.